Club News

 The California desert is literality covered with small trash dumps.
 These dumps are always found were there were people living.
 Trash dumps can be found at old town sites, mill sites, mines, farms, ranches and homesteads.

-Below is a list of know dump sites.
-All the trash dumps listed here are open for digging and screening.
 Please respect our desert and back fill your holes.
 Remember: the desert can be a dangerous place, bring lots of water, and never over exert yourself in the desert sun.

 Happy Digging!